Vinz1980/DivingIsFun/README.md

 Come explore this majestical place with me!
 Are you ready to join me?
 I will guide you.. no problem
-Just let me know what you want to accomplish and what you nees
+Just let me know what you want to accomplish and what you need.
+I can teach and guide you through every step of the way